East Durham College: 1999 to present day

+In 2024, the college became part of the Durham Learning Alliance with Durham University, Bishop Auckland College, New College Durham and Derwentside College.

+The college received outline planning permission for a major redevelopment of the Houghall campus in 2025, having been included in the UK government's FE Capital Transformation Fund in 2021.
+This is planned to include a two-storey teaching and learning block, a new lambing shed, and other improvements to landscaping around the site.

 Sport development centre

-The college also runs a student athlete programme, providing health education to participants.
+The college runs a student athlete programme, providing health education to participants.
 The programme includes boxing, basketball, football and rugby, providing a variety of competitive opportunities (friendly, league, cup fixtures), but the major focus is on individual skill development as opposed to team organisation.
 The sports hall has 500 seats on the bleachers.